logo

 • If BV keeps coming back, talk to your doctor about whether treating your partner could help.

 • If your doctor has trouble finding the organisms causing your BV you should get testing using MicroGenDX’s VaginalKEY.
+If you're looking for a more comprehensive view of your Vaginal and Urinary health, consider WomensKEY

 • Print and share the New England Journal of Medicine article with your healthcare provider.